 11. Provide additional justification for any questions of a sensitive nature, such as sexual behavior and attitudes, religious beliefs, and other matters that are commonly considered private; include specific uses to be made of the information, the explanation to be given to persons from whom the information is requested, and any steps to be taken to obtain their consent.

 VA will not be collecting information described above.
-Use of the Application For Pre-Need Burial Eligibility form is purely voluntary and VA need only review information relevant to establishing burial eligibility.
+Use of VA Form 40-10007 is voluntary and VA will only collect and review information relevant to establishing eligibility for burial in a VA national cemetery..

 12. Estimate of the hour burden of the collection of information:

-We estimate that it will take 8,000 respondents approximately fifteen (15) minutes to complete a pre-need planning form and submit it along with supporting documents.
-The burden hours will be 2,000.
-(8,000 respondents x15 minutes / 60 minutes = 2,000 hours)
+We estimate that it will take each of the 36,000 respondents approximately fifteen (15) minutes to complete a VA Form 40-10007 and submit it along with supporting documents.
+The burden hours will be 9,000.
+(36,000 respondents x15 minutes / 60 minutes = 9,000 hours)

-Comparatively, on average, a routine, initial time of need burial eligibility information collection runs an average of nine minutes.
-Supporting documents are provided in follow-up phone calls to the applicant.
-However, we estimate that the typical pre-need stakeholder will take approximately five (5) minutes to complete the pre-need planning form because there will be no telephone conversations with VA staff and no funeral arrangement information to discuss.
-We estimate that pre-need stakeholders will need approximately 10 additional minutes to gather and submit supporting documents.
-Use of the Application For Pre-Need Burial Eligibility form is purely voluntary and if selected, should only be submitted once on behalf of an interested stakeholder.
+We estimate that the typical pre-need stakeholder will take approximately five (5) minutes to complete the form and an additional 10 additional minutes to gather and submit supporting documents.
+Use of VA Form 40-10007 is voluntary and should only be submitted once.

 13. Provide an estimate of the total annual cost burden to respondents or recordkeepers resulting from the collection of information.
 (Do not include the cost of any hour burden shown in Items 12 and 14).